jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Automatic Containment,
 2008-09-20

-You have to solve a lot of things in automatic containment.
+You might solve a lot of things in automatic containment.
 For instance: display of referenced parameters and reference parameters.

 I thought automatic containment implied, that when you point inward to something, it is because something has a fixed logical location inside of something.
 But you really should not worry about that at this stage.